AlexxIT/HassWP/README.md

 - `notepad.cmd` - run NotePad with `configuration.yaml`
 - `web.url` - open default Browser with http://localhost:8123/
 - `config/reset.cmd` - reset Home Assistant but don't touch config files

-## Windows 7 or 32-bit

-Latest HassWP versions are build for Windows 8+ 64-bit.

-If you want the Windows 7 version or 32-bit support - download [Hass v2021.12.10](https://github.com/AlexxIT/HassWP/releases/tag/v2022.5.3).
-This is because `Hass 2021.12.10` is the last Hass with `Python 3.8` support.
-And `Python 3.8` it the last Python with `Windows 7` support.

 ## Supervisor and Addons